aca22jht/Library-Management-System-in-C/README.md

 # Library Management System in C
- First Year Programming & Algorithm Project: Library Management System in C programming
+ Personal project to learn more about C programming